Directed By: Franklin J. Schaffner

 Tag line: "For Papillon survival was not enough .... he had to be free"

-Trivia: The prison was actually a set constructed in Falmouth, Jamaica and ran a massive 800 feet (244 meters) in length
+Trivia: The prison was actually a set constructed in Falmouth, Jamaica and ran 800 feet (244 meters) in length

 In 1931, petty crook Henri Charrière was sentenced to life in prison for the murder of a pimp named Roland Le Petit.
 Though he adamantly denied any involvement in the crime, Charrière was shipped off to a penal colony in French Guiana, and while there attempted to escape several times.
 Papillon, a 1973 award-winning film directed by Franklin J. Schaffner and starring Steve McQueen, is a dramatized account of Charrière’s harrowing tale, and thanks to the immense talents of those involved the movie more than does his story justice.

-As the film begins, Charrière (McQueen), known to his fellow inmates as “Papillon” (due to the butterfly tattoo on his chest), is on his way to a penal colony in French Guiana known as Devil’s Island, a facility so far removed from civilization that escape is damn near impossible.
+As the film begins, Charrière (McQueen), known to his fellow inmates as “Papillon” (due to the butterfly tattoo on his chest), is on his way to a place known as Devil’s Island, a prison facility so far removed from civilization that escape is damn near impossible.
 But that’s not going to stop Papillon, who is bound and determined to break out the first chance he gets.
-To help fund his initial attempt at freedom, he acts as bodyguard to Louis Dega (Dustin Hoffman), a notorious counterfeiter who (like many others) is hiding a nice sum of cash in his body cavity.
-Over the years, Papillon would make several attempts to escape, only to be caught and thrown in solitary confinement.
-Yet try as they might, the authorities never could break Papillon’s spirit, or his overwhelming desire to be free, and regardless of how many times he failed, Papillon never gave up.
+To raise funds for his initial attempt at freedom, he acts as bodyguard to Louis Dega (Dustin Hoffman), a notorious counterfeiter who (like many others) is hiding a nice sum of cash in his body cavity.
+Over the years, Papillon would make several attempts to escape, only to be caught each time and thrown in solitary confinement.
+Yet try as they might, the authorities could never break Papillon’s spirit, or his overwhelming desire to be free, and regardless of how many times he failed, Papillon never gave up.

-As he did 3 years earlier with Patton, director Franklin J. Schaffner brings an epic sensibility to Papillon, and many of the film’s sequences are large in scope; the initial scenes, during which Papillon, Dega, and dozens of other prisoners are marched through the streets to the docks below, where ships wait to carry them to their new “home”, is impressively handled; and the prison set itself (constructed in Falmouth, Jamaica) was huge, spanning over 800 feet in length.
+As he did 3 years earlier with Patton, director Franklin J. Schaffner brings an epic sensibility to Papillon, and many of the film’s sequences are large in scope; the initial scenes, during which Papillon, Dega, and dozens of other prisoners are marched through the streets to the docks below, where ships wait to carry them to French Guiana, is impressively handled; and the prison set itself (constructed in Falmouth, Jamaica) was massive (over 800 feet in length).
 Yet, much as he did in Patton, Schaffner never loses track of the story’s human element, and while Papillon is, indeed, a “big” film, it’s also an extremely personal account of one man’s continued efforts to gain his freedom.

 As Papillon, Steve McQueen delivers what may be his best screen performance.
 I understand the weight of that statement, especially when you consider the fine work he did in movies like Bullitt, The Great Escape, The Towering Inferno, and plenty of others.
 But in Papillon, he takes things a step further by abandoning the “McQueen persona” so prevalent in many of his other roles.
 Certainly, McQueen was one of his generation’s top actors, but he was also a big star, and in some of his greatest performances he brought a little of himself to the part; whether portraying Frank Bullitt or Junior Bonner, you always knew it was Steve McQueen.